AsthikAmbalapadi/Devops-Notes/Terraform/Introduction/README.md

 - **Best Practices**: Follow version control, remote state management, and other best practices for effective infrastructure management.

 ---

-Here's the updated section with relevant emojis and icons added:

 ### Terraform State File: A Detailed Explanation